fb-pixel-img

 Last year, the DEA’s Take-back Day collected nearly 600,000 pounds’ worth of medications.
 This service is free and anonymous, with no questions asked about the drugs you deposit.
 “We recommend strongly towards any of the take-back methods the DEA has provided for,” Fitzgerald says.

 After these medications get collected on Take-back Day, they’re usually destroyed by chemical digestion or incineration.
-Incineration is an imperfect solution, as it can use lots of energy and release toxic pollutants like heavy metals, but keeping meds out of the waste and water streams is an important consideration to balance.13
+Incineration is not a perfect solution.
+It can use a lot of energy and release harmful pollutants, like heavy metals.
+However, it is important to keep medications out of waste and water.13

 Local take-back programs and authorized collectors